Understanding Infantilism (.org)

 probability of an AB/DL from a large family reporting that birth

-Larger families also place more pressure on the older siblings to mature quickly.
-Two indications of this pressure are plotted in figure #4.
-One iication is a sibling born within two years of the AB/DL.
+Larger families might tend to place more pressure on the older siblings to mature quickly.
+Two indications of this pressure are plotted in Figure 4.
+One indication is a sibling born within two years of the AB/DL.
 This creates the frequently bemoaned situation of having "two under two".
-A desire not to have multiple children in diapers might lead to rushing the older child's potty training.
+A desire not to have multiple children in diapers might lead to rushing the older child's toilet training.
 One man summarized "three younger siblings all one year apart so lots of pressure to get me out of diapers."
-Another man comments "I was pushed to be toilet trained at 18 months and when my brother came along I was very jealous of the attention he was getting, especially when his diapers and plastic pants were being changed."
-He reported having one younger sister and four younger brothers.

-These duties didn't universally fuel envy.
+These duties did not universally fuel envy.
 One man with seven or more younger siblings commented "I was the oldest so I liked looking after those in diapers."

-Two intuitive explanations for why AB/DLs might come from large families, spacing and inattention, are explored.
-Large families tend to have a tighter spacing, so potty training might be rushed to avoid having multiple children in diapers at the same time.
-Additionally, the attention of parents would be thinly divided among the children of large families.
-Care for the younger siblings would be delegated to the older siblings.
+Two intuitive explanations for why AB/DLs might come from large families, spacing and inattention, were explored.
+Large families tend to have a tighter spacing, so toilet training might be rushed to avoid having multiple children in diapers at the same time.
+Additionally, the attention of parents might be thinly divided among the children of large families.
+Care for the younger siblings might be delegated to the older siblings.
 However, that large families are not dramatically overrepresented suggests that the effect of these factors is limited, or comparable to other factors.
-One possible factor not covered in the survey is how soon after birth was the mother's profession: A housewife with six children might have more attention to give to each than a woman with a career away from the home and one child in daycare.
+One possible factor not covered was the mother's profession: A housewife with six children might have more attention to give to each than a woman with a career away from the home and one child in daycare.

 Sibling Gender

 In addition to birth order, the gender of siblings might play a role.
-If an AB/DL's older siblings were all of the same sex, they were more likely girls than boys (53.2% vs 46.8%, p=.03).
-This might be due to big sisters playing house.
 A man with one older sister wrote "my older sister used to diaper me whenever we played house [and] even paraded me around the house in just a diaper."
 He had two younger siblings.
 An incontinent AB/DL without brothers reported that "With two older sisters I was always in diapers and dresses due to the fact that I was their living doll to play with in the absence of parents.
 Dad [was] gone due to [the] military and mom [was] working long hours."
 One woman, the third of four girls, wrote 'my sisters would make me be the baby when playing house, and would put me in my younger sister's diapers and rubber or plastic pants."

-In contrast, if the AB/DL's younger siblings were all the same gender, they will be more likely to be all boys than all girls (54.2 vs 45.8, p=.007).
-The connection is unclear.
+In contrast, younger brothers might be more likely to bedwet than younger sisters.
 One man, the oldest of four boys, mentioned "I wet the bed and all of my younger brothers made it very difficult for me."
 One man commented of his younger, only brother "My brother wore disposable diapers for bed wetting.
 I always wanted to wear one too but was never allowed."

 Security